alexanderenrique/alexanderenrique.github.io/src/wrenching/3d-models.md

 **Material**: Test print it from whatever, but you'll need to get it laser cut from stainless steel.
 **Installation**: Weld to your custom midpipe.

+#### Notes:
+- So, you've forgotten how to convert from OBJ to GLB?
+You'll want to use assimp to convert it.
+  - assimp export input.obj output.glb

 *Last updated: {{ git_revision_date_localized }}*